 Music Theory 101:

 Ages: 13+; 60 minutes

-This class will be held on Tuesdays, September 15th to November 3rd, 2020 at 6:30pm.
+This class will be held on Mondays, September 13th to December 6th, 2021 at 6:30pm.
 In Theory 101, we begin with the true building blocks of music.
 No prior musical experience is required.
-Anyone wishing to improve their general knowledge of music, communicate with fellow musicians, and grow your appreciation of your favorite music is encouraged to attend.
+Anyone wishing to improve their general knowledge of music, communicate with fellow musicians, and grow their appreciation of their favorite music is encouraged to attend.
 Specific topics covered will include:

 - Staff creation

 - Pitch recognition